 I live in the high desert of Santa Fe, New Mexico, and have made my living as a fine art photographer for the last decade.
 My photography career was born out of a huge life change that meant the end of my business and life as I'd known it, and a lot of questions about who I was.
 I've adored horses for as long as I can remember, so I picked up a camera and sought out the wild herds of the American West.
 I fell in love; not only with the horses and the wild land they live upon, but also with living a more creative, authentic life.
 I was able to turn my attention outward again and build a thriving fine art photography business and international collector base.

-Until June of 2020 I had a studio on Canyon Road; now I sell mainly online and spend as much time as I can road tripping with my husband, artist Kelly Moore, looking for wildlife and atmospheric western landscapes.
-We’re always searching for wonder, connection, a good story and a memorable moment.
+Until June of 2020 I had a studio on Canyon Road; now I sell exclusively online.
+I spend as much time as I can road tripping with my husband, artist Kelly Moore, looking for wildlife and atmospheric western landscapes.
+We’re always searching for wonder, rarity, a good story and a memorable moment.

-I have a passion for wild animals struggling for their lives here in the United States, and being removed from their natural habitats.
+I have a passion for animals struggling for their lives here in the United States, and being removed from their natural habitats.
 A percentage of proceeds from every equine photograph sale is donated to one of several mustang sanctuaries, and a percentage of proceeds from wolf images sold is donated to a wolf sanctuary.